puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 ### Why is this design the best in the space of possible designs?

-The customizability of our actions is a reasonably important differentiator for our product.
+The customizability of our images is a reasonably important differentiator for our product.
 We want to balance that with a bit of rigor that lowers the cognitive burden of structuring a development environment that creates Docker images compatible with our execution engine.

 We believe this layout is convenient, easy to reason about, and extensible enough to handle most of our needs for those forseeable future.
-It includes extension points to add new action types, and generally provides a level of nesting that lets us incorporate as much additonal content as we wish alongside action definitions without being overly verbose.
+It includes extension points to add new image types, and generally provides a level of nesting that lets us incorporate as much additonal content as we wish alongside image definitions without being overly verbose.

 ### What other designs have been considered and what is the rationale for not choosing them?